Catboy96/Universal-Linux-Script/README.md

 ## ULS language
 ULS's language is **same as Linux shell script's language**.
-In another word, ULS is shell scripts with built-in variables which can be replaced to specific commands or strings when executing on your device.
+In another word, ULS is a shell script with built-in variables which can be replaced to specific commands or strings when executed on your device.
 Here's a full example:
 **test.uls**:
 ```